Breus/json-masker/README.md

 ### Allow-list approach

-Example showing an allow-list based approach of masking a json.
+Example showing an allow-list based approach of masking a JSON.

 #### Usage